 In March 2011, the Kentucky General Assembly approved sweeping criminal justice legislation designed to control corrections costs while increasing public safety.
-The task force's findings led to a set of reforms that were codified in the Public Safety and Offender Accountability Act of 2011 (HB 463).
-The legislation was the first major reform of criminal justice policy in Kentucky since the enactment of the Model Penal Code over 30 years ago.
+The task force's findings led to a set of reforms that were codified in the Public Safety and Offender justice policy in Kentucky since the enactment of the Model Penal Code over 30 years ago.
 This law was the product of a "justice reinvestment" approach taken by the state based on a data driven analysis of its criminal justice system with the goals of reducing the number of repeat criminal offenders, controlling corrections costs, and reinvesting the savings in treatment programs and supervision practices while maintaining public safety.